Anish1294/minervini-trend-template-screener/README.md

 The pinned SSH host-key line for the database server.
 This prevents the Action from trusting an unverified host during tunnel setup.

+`PUBLIC_SNAPSHOT_SSH_TARGET`

+The restricted SSH destination in `user@host` form.
+Keeping it in a secret prevents the database host from being exposed in the public workflow source.

 The workflow derives the standard Pages `current.json` URL automatically.
 If you use a custom Pages domain, add the repository variable `PUBLIC_SNAPSHOT_URL` with that URL; this lets retries